Pickle58/astro-tut-2-13/src/pages/posts/post-3.md

 pubDate: 2025-02-12
 tags: ["astro", "learning in public", "setbacks", "community"]
 ---
-It wasn't always smooth sailing, but I'm enjoying building with Astro.
+It was not always smooth sailing, but I am enjoying building with Astro.
 And, the [Discord community](https://astro.build/chat) is really friendly and helpful!